shivam0912/10-basic-react-projects/README.md

 # React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+In this repository, you will find 10 basic react projects that will help you to brushup your React skill This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: